GeomScale/volesti/include/sos/README.md

 sparse (2 nonzeros per row) which one should be able to exploit.
 * Test different central path neighborhoods, e.g. measuring \psi in \infty norm.
 * Interfaces for R (and Python)
+* Store the gradient and Hessian of the previous iterate (for failing next step in predictor direction)
+    * Even better: For all the line steps, compute the new predictor/corrector direction.
+This is cheap, as we already have gradient and hessian, but might drastically improve performance.
 #### Current issues

 * Using double for polynomials of degree > 100 is unstable.
 On the other hand, high precision